 - The interest rate is only fixed for a number of years so your payments could increase

 - If you renew at the end of the fixed term you may incur additional charges

 - Your home could be repossessed if you don’t keep up with the repayments

 - There’s no protection from any drop in property prices

 - As the capital is repaid from the sale of your property, it will affect your family’s inheritance

-Retirement interest only mortgages could be a good idea if you’re coming to the end of a standard interest only mortgage and can’t repay the loan, or you want to release equity from your property.
-However, it may not be a good idea if you can’t afford the monthly repayments.
+A retirement interest only mortgage could be a good idea if you’re coming to the end of a standard interest only mortgage and can’t repay the loan, or you want to release equity from your property.
+However, a RIO mortgage may not be a good idea if you can’t afford the monthly repayments.

 In this instance equity release may be preferable, which is why it could be worth speaking to a specialist qualified in both options.
 Many offer free initial advice so they could help you understand whether a retirement mortgage is a good or bad idea for you.